Hailey0528/CarND-Vehicle-Detection/writeup.md

 ### Sliding Window Search

 For the sliding windows I have chosen 4 different sizes.
 The vehicle that appears smaller, will be near the horizon.
 Therefore for the larger window size, the overlap will be smaller.
+The code of this part is implemented in line 236 through 256 and function `slide_window()`in 122 through 158 in `car_detection.py`.

 | Number  |   x_start_stop        | y_start_stop   |  window size   | overlap       |
 |:-------:|:-------------:|:-------------:|:-------------:|:-------------:|